-Cameron University has announced the President’s and Dean’s honor rolls for the Summer 2021 semester.
-To make the President’s Honor Roll, undergraduate students must be enrolled full-time (carrying at least six hours of classes for the summer semester) and maintain a straight-A (4.0) average.
-The Dean’s Honor Roll requires a B (3.00-3.99) average.
+Cameron University has announced the President’s and Dean’s honor lists for the Fall 2021 semester.
+To make the President’s Honor Roll, undergraduate students must be enrolled full-time (carrying at least 12 hours of classes) and maintain a straight A average (4.0).
+The Dean’s Honor Roll requires a B average (3.00-3.99).

 When Cameron University assistant professor of art Jack Crouch saw the call for entries for Strata Gallery’s Against the Grain juried art exhibition, he knew he had the perfect submission: an oil painting titled “Onward” that presents his unique take on Jacques-Louis David’s “Napoleon Crossing the Alps.”
 Juror Stephanie Jacinto included Crouch’s painting in her selections for the exhibition, which focuses on works that in some way resist following current trends within the art world.
 The exhibition is on display through February 5 at Strata Gallery in Santa Fe, New Mexico.

 Cameron University and Cameron Campus Ministry will present Princess Sarah Culberson as the keynote speaker for the annual Dr. Martin Luther King Jr. Day observance.
 Culberson, an American-born princess of the Mende people of Sierra Leone, will present “Building Community: Lessons from Our Past and Present that Shape Our Future.”
 This virtual event, with two separate sessions, is scheduled for Tuesday, January 18, via Zoom.
 There is no charge to participate.
 To register for a Zoom link, go to https://www.cameron.edu/MLK.